List of events held at Dreamworld: Happy Halloween

 In 2004, Dreamworld held a Halloween themed night event called Fright Night during April 2004.
 The event was the first ever Halloween themed event at any Gold Coast amusement park.
 The event was also the final time guests could experience Lara Croft Tomb Raider - Enter the Tomb before it was closed and replaced by new Wiggles themed rides.
 In 2019, Dreamworld announced a family friendly Halloween event that will be held in October instead of April.
 The event would feature Gold Coast's largest trick or treating event, a family hay maze, a costume contest and much more entertainment.
-In 2020, Dreamworld was closed due to the COVID-19 pandemic and it's events such as Park After Dark and Winterfest were cancelled.
+In 2020, Dreamworld was closed due to the COVID-19 pandemic and its events such as Park After Dark and Winterfest were cancelled.
 Happy Halloween however returned for 2020 despite the COVID-19 pandemic, unlike Movie World's Fright Nights which was subsequently cancelled.
 The reason was that because of the very successful result of the previous year's event, Dreamworld was committed to bring back the event for another year.
 The 2020 event would include escape rooms with two different storylines and a costume contest.

 Spring County Fair

 Spring County Fair was introduced in 2021 for the Australian spring season.
 The event is themed to a county fair.
-The event consists of a interactive petting zoo, a dedicated food and beverage precinct, a chain sawing demonstration, line dancing, acoustic music and craft beers.
+The event consists of an interactive petting zoo, a dedicated food and beverage precinct, a chain sawing demonstration, line dancing, acoustic music and craft beers.
 Show bags are sold throughout the park along with carnival games.